 Where is the instruction kit on aging?
 We have books that provide written advice on child rearing, child bearing, child transitioning.
 We are drowning in publications giving advice on parenting, telling us how to avoid making mistakes as a parent, and offering programs to correct mistakes we should have avoided but didn’t.
-When parenting doesn’t follow the instruction manual we blame ourselves and often we blame our partner.
-Tensions mount.
-At that stage, we often seek publications offering self-help remedies, search out support groups, or pay for individual therapy.
+There are an equal number of books on aging, but I find the advice on aging to be clumsy, because even though we would prefer to learn before we act – in reality we act before we learn.
+Our epiphany comes when we realize that inside every 80 year old body is a trapped 50 year old, shouting “What the hell happened?”

-The years fly by at a dizzying pace for both children and parents.
+The years fly by at a dizzying pace.
 When I look back at my own childhood, I feel as though I had been riding a spirited horse that I wasn’t able to control.
 I wasn’t seeking mastery – just survival.
 There were a jumble of markers along the way.
 I couldn’t wait to be sixteen, then eighteen, then twenty-one.
 Graduation from high school, college, and law school were also markers that guided my transition into work.

 I am writing this Reflection from the perspective of my aging in mind, body, and spirit.
 I am aware of words that slip from memory and I watch to see if that inability to recall faces, words, and objects on demand is part of the normal aging process or a precursor of something worse.
 At the gym my level of exercise has diminished, my body bruises more easily and recovers more slowly.
 Spirit, however, seems to grow with age.
 I have more time to explore my beliefs, question why I have discarded some and favored others, and what practices will get me nearer to a place of wonder at the miracles that surround us with every breath we take and every heartbeat that affirms our presence in the universe.

 How the last third of life is spent varies with each person.
 We have created artifices by which we mark time.
 Whether they are measured in days, weeks, or years, or are marked off by measuring time in hours, seconds, or nanoseconds, we have less time today than we had yesterday.
-When I consider the relationship that Helen and I have constructed over fifty plus years, I begin each morning with the thought that fortune has blessed me with another 24 hours with Helen as a living, exploring, vital, and vibrant human being, and not as a memory whose ending has already occurred.
+When I consider the relationship that my wife and I have constructed over fifty plus years, I begin each morning with the thought that fortune has blessed me with another 24 hours with Helen as a living, exploring, vital, and vibrant human being, and not as a memory whose ending has already occurred.
 That is an alternate reality that one day will exist for one of us.
 To contemplate that stage of life now is a poor use of time – poor because it diminishes what is still flowering in favor of what can only shrivel.
-“Don’t play the third act in the opening scene.”
+As one long-time director of Broadway theatre advised: “Don’t play the third act in the opening scene.”

 There are many ways to assess how we rate our success at living into our elder years.
 What may be most important is valuing what we have, not what we may lose.
 We have already lost capacity and continue lose more every day.
 What remains a mystery is the rate of loss, its permanence and finality.
 My instincts haven’t changed, but my focus needs to be recalibrated.
 Here are three qualities of mine that need a personal make-over.
 I list them because they may resonate with you, or because they bring forth other qualities that would benefit from a life review.